fable-compiler/Fable.Lit/README.md

 > If you're comfortable with [JSX](https://reactjs.org/docs/introducing-jsx.html) and Typescript/JS, it's also easy to [invoke them from Feliz](https://zaid-ajaj.github.io/Feliz/#/Feliz/UsingJsx) if that suits your needs better.

-Use `React.lit_html` or `React.lit_svg` to include the string template directly.
-Or `React.ofLit` to transform `Lit.TemplateResult` into `ReactElement`.
+Use `React.lit_html` (or svg) to include the string template directly.
+Or transform an already-compiled template with `React.ofLit: Lit.TemplateResult -> ReactElement`.
 These helpers use hooks so they must be called directly in the root of a React component.

 ```fsharp
 [<ReactComponent>]